blockrockettech/blockchain-transfer-tests/README.md

 * Ethereum Blockchain (applicable to all tests below)
   * Transaction throughput: All Ethereum transactions must provide a gas price and be accepted by a miner.
 "Safe" gas prices change due to network conditions.
 On the main net blocks are currently mined approx. every 15 seconds.
 With reasonable gas the transaction would expect to be mined within 0 - 3 minutes.
   * Open and Transparent: All transactions are open and transparent to all on the blockchain and can be viewed using block explorers.
+  * A rate of 361.95 USD per ETH was used for USD calculations (based on approx. rate on 9th Aug 2018)

 ### 1. Vanilla single address transfer